tytydraco/yessleep/out/The_Yardman.md

 Bam!
 I saw the fucking leak; it wasn’t a pipe it was a riser from one of the sprinklers that busted.

-I took a picture of the broken riser, and texted Joe.
+I took a picture of the broken riser, and texted Charles.

-Hey Joe, looks like we got a broken riser.
+Hey Charles, looks like we got a broken riser.
 I can replace it with a new one.
 It’ll be $85 with materials.
 Once the job is done you can Venmo or Zelle.

 Great!
 Get it done said Charles